mogeko/mogege/README.md

 ## Embedded BiliBili video

-You can embed BiliBili videos via Shortcodes, just provide the AV号/BV号 of the bilibili video
+You can embed BiliBili videos via Shortcodes, just provide the AV 号/BV 号 of the bilibili video

-You can also use the PV号 to control the 分P (default: `1`)
+You can also use the PV 号 to control the 分 P (default: `1`)

 ```txt
 {{< bilibili [AV号/BV号] [PV号] >}}